Randy Cunneyworth: Ottawa 67's (1979–1981)

 After a strong showing with Dixie, Cunneyworth began his major junior hockey career with the Ottawa 67's of the Ontario Hockey League in the 1979–80 season, where in 63 games, he scored 16 goals and 41 points, helping the club into the playoffs.
 In 11 playoff games, Cunneyworth recorded an assist.
-Following the season, Cunneyworth was chosen in the eighth round, 167th overall, by general manager Scotty Bowman of the Buffalo Sabres in the 1980 NHL Entry Draft.
+Following the season, Cunneyworth was chosen in the eighth round, 167th overall, by general manager Scotty Bowman of the Buffalo Sabres in the 1980 NHL entry draft.

 He returned to the Ottawa 67's for the 1980–81 season and led his team in scoring with 54 goals and 128 points in 67 games, as well as leading with 240 penalty minutes.
 In the playoffs, Cunneyworth appeared in 15 games, scoring five goals and 13 points.

 Buffalo Sabres and Rochester Americans (1980–1985)

-Cunneyworth appeared in one game with the AHL affiliate, the Rochester Americans in the 1980–81 season, where he earned an assist.
+Cunneyworth appeared in one game with the American Hockey League (AHL) affiliate, the Rochester Americans in the 1980–81 season, where he earned an assist.
 He was called up to the Sabres from Ottawa on March 1, 1981 by Sabres GM Scotty Bowman and played in his first NHL game vs the Boston Bruins in Boston 1980–81, where he was held off the scoresheet.
 He rejoined the Sabres for the post-season along with other prospects following the end of the OHA playoffs, but did not play in any games.

 Cunneyworth suffered a serious eye injury (a Barry Melrose high stick) during a September 1981 preseason game at Toronto, and missed the remainder of the preseason.
 Cunneyworth began the season with Buffalo.
 During the 1981–82 season, he appeared in 20 games, scoring two goals and six points.
 He played primarily on the CPR (Canadian Pacific Railroad) line with young teammates Steve Patrick and Lindy Ruff.
 This nickname was given to the trio by then-Sabres assistant coach Nick Polano.
 Cunneyworth earned his first NHL assist on October 7, 1981 against the Washington Capitals.
 He scored his first NHL goal against the Rangers at Madison Square Garden on 11-11-81 in New York against goalie Steve Weeks.
 Cunneyworth was reassigned to the Sabres affiliate in Rochester in late November.
 He spent the rest of the 1981–82 season with the Rochester Americans, playing in 57 games, scoring 12 goals and 27 points.
 Cunneyworth spent the playoffs with Rochester, scoring four goals in nine games, as the Americans lost to the Binghamton Whalers in the South Division finals.